 Some pupils with SEN require additional funding in order to provide them with the level of support required to make progress.
-If this is the case, SENCo, with class teacher and parents, will complete the relevant paperwork for Additional Pupil Funding known as Element 3 Top Up Funding.
+If this is the case, the SENCO, with the class teacher and parents, will complete the relevant paperwork for Additional Pupil Funding known as Element 3 Top Up Funding.
 The Local Authority will decide whether Additional Funding is needed.
-Where top up funding is allocated, the school must meet the requirements set by the Local Authority and is typically given on a one year basis.
+Where Top Up funding is allocated, the school must meet the requirements set by the Local Authority.
+This is typically given on a one-year basis.